Notice

 Scenario 4: Provisioning of assets

-The Trace-X instance uses the policy which includes the defined constraint and reuses it for creating EDC assets.
+The Trace-X instance uses the policy which includes the defined constraint for creating EDC assets.

-This sequence diagram describes the process of how the policy with the defined constraint will be reused for registering EDC data assets.
+This sequence diagram describes the process of how the policy with the defined constraint will be used for registering EDC data assets:

 policy assets